-When auditing is enabled for the first time on a container, there are no events selected.
+NOTE: When auditing is enabled for the first time on a container, there are no events selected.
 You should continue by using menu 1497, 1498, or 1499 to select the desired audit events.

 When the server creates the audit file, it defines a password hash that can never be matched by a hashed password submitted by AUDITCON.
-If you intend to permit password-based access to the audit files, you must set the console parameter ALLOW AUDIT PASSWORDS=ON and use AUDITCON ("Auditing configuration" menu, "Change audit password" or "Set audit password" menu) to set an audit password for the audit files.
+If you intend to permit password-based access to the audit files, you must set the console parameter ALLOW AUDIT PASSWORDS=ON and use AUDITCON (Auditing configuration menu, Change audit password or Set audit password menu) to set an audit password for the audit files.

-See note under "Change Replica" in this chapter for additional information.
+See note under "Change Replica" on page 143 in this chapter for additional information.